 IRB Protocol# (of trial being registered)

-If you need access to all of your PI’s trials in the PRS please list their name(s) here: [list names]
+If the designee needs access to all of the PI’s trials in the PRS please list all applicable protocol #s.

 Please note that only Principal Investigators can appoint their own designee(s) and a designee must have a WCM email address to qualify for a user account.

-2. You will receive an email within 48 hours of your request with your login name and temporary password
+2. The designee(s) will receive an email within 48 hours of the request with login name and temporary password.

-3. Log into the PRS system using your login name and temporary password
+3. The designee(s) must log into the PRS system using their login name and temporary password.

-4. Navigate to the ‘Accounts’ tab and select “Change Password” to replace your temporary password with something you can remember
+4. Navigate to the ‘Accounts’ tab and select “Change Password” to replace the temporary password with something permanent.

-Use the following guidance documents, available for download in the Guidelines portion of the Policies and Forms section above:
+Use the following guidance documents, available for download in the Guidelines section above:

 Remember that: